Q&A: EGBA’s Code of Conduct on data protection in online gambling

 How will the Code be applied?

-The Code applies to all signatory online gambling companies.
-EGBA endeavours to ensure that compliance with the provisions of this Code, by its signatories, is monitored regularly in a transparent and accountable manner by an independent third-party monitoring body.
+The Code will apply to all signatory online gambling companies.
+EGBA endeavours to ensure that compliance with the provisions of this Code, by its signatories, will be monitored regularly in a transparent and accountable manner by an independent third-party monitoring body.

 How will the Code be approved?

 The Code is a transnational code, as it covers processing of data in most EU countries, and has been submitted to the Maltese DPA – the Office of the Information and Data Protection Commissioner (‘IDPC’) for formal approval.
 The process for its approval involves different national DPAs: on a voluntary basis, a maximum of two other DPAs will co-review and assist the IDPC with the substantive assessment of whether the Code adheres to the GDPR.
 After this assessment is completed, the IDPC will decide to refuse the Code or approve it.
 If approved, the IDPC will submit the Code to the European Data Protection Board (‘EDPB’) for their opinion on whether the draft code complies with the GDPR.
 The EDPB will then communicate this opinion to the IDPC.
 If the EDPB’s opinion endorses the Code’s compliance with GDPR, the IDPC will formally approve the Code and communicate this decision to all the other national DPAs in the EU.
 If the EDPB opinion proposes amendments to the decision of approval, the IDPC will decide, and communicate to the EDPB, as to whether it will maintain or amend its draft decision on approving the code.
 This formal approval process will take between 18-24 months.

 Why was the DPA in Malta chosen?